 (415) 564-9588 (Fax)

 Why did we dine here? – Old Mandarin Islamic Restaurant is a Chinese Mandarin cuisine restaurant located in the foggy Outer Sunset District of San Francisco.
 They have been serving up pretty authentic Mandarin dishes for many years.
-They are an Islamic restaurant that does not serve pork and sticks to Halal certified meats.
+Old Mandarin is an Islamic restaurant that does not serve pork and sticks to Halal certified meats.

 Our last visit was about seven years ago, so we were eager to rekindle our fond memories.
 Our last visit was in the summer of 2021 during the Pandemic for Take out.

 Insider Tip – This restaurant is tiny, so come early or late